YihDu/CEMUSA/pkgdown/index.md

 ---
 title: "Documentation"
-description: "User Guide of SAS package"
+description: "User Guide of CEMUSA package"
 template: home
 ---

 ## Introduction

-`SAS` is a evaluation metric for Spatial Transcriptomics data.
+`CEMUSA` is a evaluation metric for Spatial Transcriptomics data.
 It addresses the limitations of existing clustering evaluation metrics by accounting for label agreement, spatial locations, and error severity simultaneously.

 ## Installation